BuGlessRB/remixml/README.md

 ## Requirements

-It runs inside any webbrowser environment (starting at IE11 and up).
+It runs inside any webbrowser (starting at IE11 and up) or NodeJS environment.

-The engine uses browser primitives to accellerate parsing; most notably it uses documentFragments and will therefore have trouble running in a plain NodeJS environment.

 It has zero dependencies on other modules.